 Since the rise of resistance to treatments it is extremely important that more than one treatment be available to treat these infections like gonorrhea.
 NIAID is studying different ways to treat resistant gonorrhea with a combination of existing antibiotics.
 They also provide qualified researchers with resources to test novel and existing therapeutic treatments in a mouse model of gonorrhea infections.
 This will help scientist to collect preliminary data to see if there is a way to prevent n gonorrhea infection.
-Until we come up with new ways to treat or prevent these types of infections like gonorrhea the CDC recommends that they be treated with a combination of drugs.
+Until we come up with new ways to treat or prevent these types of infections like gonorrhea the CDC recommends that they are treated with a combination of drugs.

 Identifying target strains for vaccines